biexi/resume/README.md

-this is a electronic resume
+this is a electronic resume.